-In this section, we give an intuitive overview of the theoretical guarantees that come along with ToMATo and validate the above heuristics.
-Formal statements and proofs can be found in the second part of the paper (Sections 6 through 11).
+In this section, we give an intuitive overview of the theoretical guarantees that come along with ToMATo and validate these heuristics.
+Formal statements and proofs can be found in the second part of the article (Sections 6 through 11).

-Let \mathbb{X} be an m-dimensional Riemannian manifold with positive convexity radius5, and $f:\mathbb{X}\to\mathbb{R}$ a Lipschitz-continuous probability density function with respect to the m-dimensional Hausdorff measure.
-We assume that the input data set P has been sampled over \mathbb{X} according to f in i.i.d. fashion, and that the values of f at the data points and the geodesic distances in \mathbb{X} between the data points are known either exactly or within a small additive error.
+Let \mathbb{X} be an m-dimensional Riemannian manifold with positive convexity radius, 5 and $f:\mathbb{X}\to\mathbb{R}$ a Lipschitz-continuous probability density function with respect to the m-dimensional Hausdorff measure.
+We assume that the input data set P has been sampled over \mathbb{X} according to f in independent and identically distributed fashion, and that the values of f at the data points and the geodesic distances in \mathbb{X} between the data points are known either exactly or within a small additive error.
 Finally, we assume the input graph G to be the δ -Rips graph built over P using the estimated geodesic distances, for some user-defined parameter δ .